punnam14/product-recommendation-engine/README.md

 5. Logs are saved to `logs/output_token_log.txt`
 ![Screenshot 2025-04-08 at 11 04 38 PM](https://github.com/user-attachments/assets/a89e9e77-9654-4e1a-9b1e-c437d7fa2882)

-### Recommendation Generation Logic (LLM Service)
+### Recommendation Generation Logic

-The recommendation engine is powered by a custom-built `LLMService` that leverages Google's Gemini model to generate personalized product suggestions based on user preferences and browsing behavior.
+The recommendation engine is powered by a custom-built `llm_service.py` file that leverages Google's Gemini model to generate personalized product suggestions based on user preferences and browsing behavior.

-#### 🔍 High-Level Approach
+#### High-Level Approach

 **Filtering Phase**:
 Before involving the LLM, we narrow down the product catalog to the most relevant candidates by applying filters such as: